 Dog breeders may be located through dog clubs or advertisements for dogs for sale.

-Although breeders of show dogs specialise in breeding pedigree dogs, there are also owners who have had a one-off litter from their pet dogs and produce cross breed or pedigree puppies.
-These may be the result of a planned or unplanned pregnancy but the pups have usually been well cared for and brought up in a family environment and so most often make very suitable pets and will be less expensive to purchase than a pedigree show dog.
+There are also owners who have had a one-off litter from their pet dogs producing cross breed or pedigree puppies.
+These may be the result of a planned or unplanned pregnancy but the puppies have usually been well cared for and brought up in a family environment and so most often make very suitable pets and will be less expensive to purchase than a pedigree show dog.

-Buying a dog direct from the breeder means that there is the opportunity to see the parents and know the date of birth of the puppy that it is intended to purchase.
+Buying a dog direct from the show breeder or family breeder means that there is the opportunity to see the parents and know the date of birth of the puppy that it is intended to purchase.
 Under the Animal Welfare (Licensing of Activities involving Animals (England) 2018 anyone who breeds more than 3 litters a year or sells dogs as a business should be licensed by their local authority and display their licence at their premises.